anshulsharma989/string_randomizer/README.md

 ## Description
 Default length of the random string will be 10.
-By default characters will be used to generate random string.
-You can also pass the characters to generate random string with them.
+You can pass the characters to generate random string with them.
+By default below characters will be used to generate random string.

     abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789